ravivmc/Generic-ESQL-Utilities/README.md

 1. [Download](https://github.com/mqsiuser/Generic-ESQL-Utilities/archives/master) the code.
 2. Extract and import "as a project" into your Message Broker Toolkit.
    There should be no errors (red crosses) in Eclipse after the import.
-3. Reference the project from your existing projects and start using the ESQL-PROCEDUREs.
+3. Reference the project from your existing projects and start using the ESQL-Flows and -PROCEDUREs.